 We also need to consider how the EA community is perceived.
 Even if we avoid the traps just mentioned, it might look externally like we’re over-investing in ourselves, and this would decrease the impact of EA.
-Arguably some of the reasons that the EA community has been growing quickly is because it has achieved impressive things, such as identifying giving opportunities that are much more effective than average, and directing large amounts of funding towards those opportunities (as discussed in the opening).
+Arguably one reason that the EA community has been growing quickly is that it has achieved impressive things, such as identifying giving opportunities that are much more effective than average, and directing large amounts of funding towards those opportunities.
 If more resources were put into growing capacity relative to funding and working on concrete problems, our achievements might seem less impressive to outsiders, damaging the community’s reputation.

 Worse, a community of people building up skills, connections, and influence to help the world can look suspiciously similar to a community of people doing the same things for selfish reasons.
 This can invite skepticism about how genuine the community’s altruism is.
 These kinds of concerns can be an additional reason to invest slightly more effort into direct work that yields immediate tangible impact.